 Childcare

-In the recent years, the province has made a commitment to invest in childcare to make it more affordable and accessible.
-Part of this commitment is to give child care providers grants so they can lower the fees for all parents.
+In recent years, the province has committed to investing in childcare to make it more affordable and accessible.
+Part of this commitment is to give childcare providers grants so they can lower the fees for all parents.

 Cost of Living Index